-The price comparison order replaces an earlier order published in the Gazette on 11 August 2017.
+The price comparison order became effective on 1 July 2019, and replaces an earlier order published in August 2017.

 The price comparison order requires all insurance companies (as defined in the Act), or persons acting on their behalf in the circumstances set out below, to provide the information in the price comparison order (“the information”), in all invoices and other statements given or sent to policyholders identifying the price payable for the issue of those classes of regulated contracts of insurance identified below.